mazam-lab/training_hub/examples/docs/runtime_estimates.md

 - **Datasets**: Two datasets were tested, a simple dataset in TableGPT and a much larger and longer dataset in Bespoke-Stratos-17k.
     - Please note that both datasets were obtained by downloading the dataset from HuggingFace and then extracting the .jsonl file.
 - All experiments were run for the first full epoch two times, with the displayed time being the average of the two times.
-    - The variation between the two runs was negligible, never more than 6 seconds.
+    - On the A100 machine, the variation between the two runs was negligible, never more than 6 seconds.
+    - The variation is a bit larger on the H100 machine, especially during the first run of a pod (the first result was discarded and reran if it varied significantly)
 - The time measurement is calculated by using the timestamps logged during the training process in the above scripts
 - By default, OSFT makes use of Liger Kernels to improve memory usage and runtime.
 However, as of Nov 7th 2025, Liger Kernels currently don't have built-in support for Granite 4
     - As a result, the script was modified for allow Liger Kernels to be disabled for certain experiments
     - The tables will be updated once support for Liger Kernels is added.
+- Some of these tests had the checkpointing hardcoded to be disabled in the script
+    - This does not appear to impact runtime of the actual training loop, this was mostly done to conserve disk space

 ## Full Results